MadMan247/Eds-Sounds/README.md

 -V0.3.1
   It has come to my attention that I have the stupid syndrome, and have accidentally used "stereo" sounds instead of mono (my mic is mono but audacity must've thought otherwise).
-This means that all sounds that are played in minecraft use the sterio format, and have no depth to them, making them sound like absolute shit.
-This has hereby been revised and fixed, through the most painful system ever. one at a time. not yet completed
+This means that all sounds that are played in minecraft use the stereo format, and have no depth to them, making them sound like absolute shit.
+This has hereby been revised and fixed, through the most painful system ever. one at a time.

   Holy fuck.
 I slacked the fuck off so it took forever for this update to come out, But that dosen't mean that I did little on it.
 Or maybe I did.
 You can be the judge of that.
   Added the ghast "moans" but it's still not completed yet.